Tacov420/Introduction-to-Computer-Science-Final-Project/README.md

 # Introduction to Computer Science FinalProject
-A game with a hard boss fight lol
+A game which is actually a boss fight.
+The boss is a tree who can generate attacks with apples or air.